edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 By default, ApolloGateway will use POST calls to communicate to each subgraph.
 Typically, GraphQL errors are included in the response body and response status can still be HTTP 200 despite an error.
 This does not fit our existing monitoring and alert setup, which largely depends on HTTP error status.
 Using HTTP GET also takes advantage of CDN cache.
 Our internal REST cache uses the url path as a cache key, following the convention of a CDN.
 Our canary deployment pipeline checks HTTP status to decide if a test passes.

-Luckily, the ApolloGateway endpoint can accept both POST calls and HTTP GET calls, taking &query= for the GraphQL query, &variable= for variable replacement.
+Luckily, the ApolloGateway endpoint can accept both POST calls and HTTP GET calls, taking _&query=_ for the GraphQL query, &variable= for variable replacement.
 Making the Java subgraphs to read HTTP GET is as easy as changing the annotation from springframework @POST to @GET, and from requestBody to @QueryParam.
-To make ApolloGateway call a subgraph using HTTP GET, we implemented our own subclass of RemoteGraphQLDataSource, which performs HTTP GET.
+To make ApolloGateway call a subgraph using HTTP GET, we implemented our own subclass of _RemoteGraphQLDataSource_, which performs HTTP GET.
 The custom DataSource is provided as part of buildService.

 ```
   class HttpGetGraphqlDataSource extends RemoteGraphQLDataSource
   { … }
   new ApolloGateway({ buildService: ({ name, url}) =>
   new HttpGetGraphqlDataSource(
             Object.assign({ name, url }))
    })
  ```

- To override the HTTP status of GraphQL, we defined our own plugins , which overrode the behavior during requestDidStart , where request headers could be read from requestContext.request.http.headers.get(..), response headers could be set in the return value of as .willSendResponse with requestContext.response.http.headers,set(..) .
+ To override the HTTP status of GraphQL, we defined our own plugins , which overrode the behavior during _requestDidStart_ , where request headers could be read from _requestContext.request.http.headers.get(..)_, response headers could be set in the return value of as _.willSendResponse_ with _requestContext.response.http.headers,set(..)_ .
 The HTTP status can be assigned in requestContext.response.http.status.
 Having content in requestContext.response.errors results HTTP 400.
-To make an HTTP 500 error, we throw an error in our .willSendResponse method.
-The plugin is also a good place to collect statsd metrics, set tracing HTTP headers, override logger, and implement custom validation rules, forward HTTP headers and proxy HTTP status from / to the subgraphs.
+To make an HTTP 500 error, we throw an error in our _.willSendResponse_ method.
+The plugin is also a good place to collect Statsd metrics, set tracing HTTP headers, override logger, and implement custom validation rules, forward HTTP headers and proxy HTTP status from / to the subgraphs.

 &nbsp;
 ###GraphQL Persisted Query

 GraphQL queries are usually large.
 Moreover, since GraphQL with HTTP GET keeps the GraphQL query in the query parameter, GraphQL query cannot take the advantage of the compression in Content-Encoding.
 Fortunately, ApolloGateway provides Persisted Query, which can represent a query with a Hash.
-Persisted Queries are defined on the fly (not predefined) - convert a query to query hash and query with the query hash; if the query hash cannot be resolved, make a second call with both of the query hash and the query.
+[Persisted Queries are defined on the fly (not predefined)](https://www.apollographql.com/docs/apollo-server/performance/apq/) - convert a query to query hash and query with the query hash; if the query hash cannot be resolved, make a second call with both of the query hash and the query.
 This protocol has been implemented to Apollo-Client in JavaScript, and made transparent to the developer - developer can just treat it as if it is querying directly with the GraphQL query.
 To enable Persisted Query, add a persisted query link during initialization of an ApolloClient.

 ```
   import { createPersistedQueryLink } from '@apollo/client/link/persisted-queries';

   new ApolloClient({
       link: ApolloLink.from([new RetryLink(...), createPersistedQueryLink({ sha256 }), new HttpLink(…)]),
       …
     });
 ```
 To perform HTTP GET with persisted query, configure the fetchOption in HttpLink to use HTTP GET:
 ```